RINEARN/vnano/doc/LANGUAGE.md

     int x = 1;
     if (x == 1) print("x is 1.");

-However, for else statement at just before of if statement (so-called "else if"), braces { } can be omitted.
+However, for "else" statement at just before of "if" statement (so-called "else if"), braces { } can be omitted.

 <a id="control-for"></a>
-## "for" statement
+### "for" statement

 The folloing is an example code of "for" statement: